AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-end-user-manage-settings.md

 ## I want to change my phone number, or add a secondary number
 It is important to configure a secondary authentication phone number.
 Because your primary phone number and your mobile app are probably on the same phone, the secondary phone number is the only way you will be able to get back into your account if your phone is lost or stolen.

-> [AZURE.NOTE]
+> [!NOTE]
-> If you don't have access to your primary phone number, and need help getting in to your account, see our help topics in [Having trouble with two-step verification](/documentation/articles/multi-factor-authentication-end-user-troubleshoot/).
+> If you don't have access to your primary phone number, and need help getting in to your account, see our help topics in [Having trouble with two-step verification](./multi-factor-authentication-end-user-troubleshoot.md).

 **To change your primary phone number:**